-Should a flow discrepancy become apparent during the 2012/13 water year, a field investigation will be undertaken to investigate the discrepancy between gauge readings from the two monitoring stations.
+Should a flow discrepancy become apparent during the 2013/14 water year, a field investigation will be undertaken to investigate the discrepancy between gauge readings from the two monitoring stations.

-Should a flow discrepancy become apparent in 2012/13, additional field data on the discrepancies will be collected.
+Should a flow discrepancy become apparent in 2013/14, additional field data on the discrepancies will be collected.
 It is suggested that these measurements be investigated independently of the parties to the 1987 Settlement Agreement.

-It is proposed that Mr. Clyde Mitchell act as the Project Director and Project Manager for this work and that the work be conducted by Mr. Mitchell and the Water Survey of Canada.
+It is proposed that Mr. Clyde Mitchell act as Project Manager for this work and that the work be conducted by Mr. Mitchell and the Water Survey of Canada.